sound recorder

 Discovery

 Resonance, the basis behind sound recording, is a phenomenon known since antiquity.
-Percussion sticks are probably the first instrument humans ever played, and
+Percussion sticks are probably the first instruments humans ever played, and are the easiest to teach to young children.

 --Elan